 It’s about crime prevention

 Crime prevention is distinct from crime fighting and crime deterrence.
 Crime prevention is the partnership between law-abiding citizens and law enforcement professionals.
 There are only five fully researched and nationally recognized crime-prevention strategies.

 Frontiers in crime prevention

-Are video doorbells, alarms systems, and security cameras a deterrents or preventatives?
+Are video doorbells, alarm systems, and security cameras a deterrent or preventative?
 Is Amazon Neighbors just another tool for the police?
 Is Nextdoor just a glorified gossip website?
 What about the push by police departments to interact with citizens on social media?
 The jury is still out.